AndMastro/EmergencyAwareness/README.md

 # Emergency Awareness On Social Media
 # Web Information Retrieval Project

-The aim of our project1 is the categorization of disater-related tweets.
+The aim of our project is the categorization of disater-related tweets.
 Our work is divided into 3 tasks.
 Firstly, we classify disaster-related tweets into predefined